Table of Contents

-Saving money is an important financial habit to adopt.
+Saving money is an essential financial habit.
 According to a CareerBuilder report, 78% of American workers are living paycheck-to-paycheck.
 Even those with higher incomes of at least $100,000 (nearly 10%) are having trouble making ends meet.

-I grew up in a modest household that saved conscientiously.
-My mom reminded us often that our needs exceeded our wants and we had to be careful about spending.
+I grew up in a modest household that saved diligently.
 As a young girl, I didn’t always understand why we were having financial problems.
-Later on, I learned that my parents were setting up a small retail business that took a long time to get off the ground.
+My mom reminded us often that our needs exceeded our wants, and we had to be careful about spending.
+Later on, I learned that my parents set up a small retail business that took a long time to get off the ground.
 Savings became part of our mindset from then on.

 “Control thy expenditures.”

 To set aside money for saving and investing, you may need to cut some costs.
 To control your expenses, assess what your necessary living needs are.
-These are predictable monthly fixed costs such as mortgage payments or rent, property taxes, utilities, car loans, typical grocery bills, credit card payments, and any costs you pay monthly.
-Remember these costs are for our needs, rather than for our wants and desires.
+These are predictable monthly fixed costs such as mortgage payments or rent, property taxes, utilities, car loans, typical grocery bills, credit card payments, and any expenses you pay monthly.
+Remember, these costs are for our needs rather than for our wants and desires.

 Be reasonable about satisfying your every want.
-For example, that 10% raise on your $80,000 salary may not significantly help you to buy that luxury car (or chariot in ancient times) you have been eyeing.
 A rise in earnings may not fully accommodate every gratification we seek.
+For example, that 10% raise on your $80,000 salary may not significantly help you to buy that luxury car (or chariot in ancient times), you have been eyeing.

 2. Build A Healthy Emergency Fund

-As a result of the coronavirus pandemic, we have seen a record number of people become jobless as the economy has dramatically slowed.
-Although there have been federal stimulus packages that have added to state unemployment benefits, there is no guarantee this aid will be ongoing.
+As a result of the coronavirus pandemic, record jobless claims caused a dramatic slowdown of the economy.
+Although federal stimulus packages have added to state unemployment benefits, there is no guarantee this government aid will be ongoing.

-We are facing a huge economic downturn which has seen new job losses of more than a million people for 19 consecutive weeks.
-All of this has caused substantial financial stresses.
-For those reasons, having an emergency fund is a necessity to pay for basic living expenses for at least 6 months if not a year.
-Having readily accessible funds in liquid funds such as money market securities helps you avoid having to borrow money.
+Economic downturns are cyclical events you can’t time.
+They cause substantial financial stresses.
+Recessions remind us of the need for savings on hand.
+Having an emergency fund is necessary to pay for basic living expenses for at least six months, if not a year.
+Having readily accessible funds in liquid funds such as money market securities helps you avoid borrowing money.